suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}
+		   // This API is only applicable for web app; not for mobile apps; see UML sequence diagram
 		   // When the returnurl callback from PAYPAL SETUP is called, the web app shall call PAYPAL STORE PAYERID.
 		   // This callback contains the parameters: PayerID and paymentID, needed for payerid and PAYMENTID, respectively
 		   // These parameters should then be stored